Dog Training Tips To Help You Get Started

 At Orvis UK we know dogs; our dogs don’t just live with us, they come to work with us, they co-pilot the journeys we take.
 Our love of dogs and the experiences we have with them has given us monumental knowledge about how to tame the wolf in our living room.
 We share a lot of our advice on how to train your dogs, through our “Guide to Dogs“.

-Our Managing Director’s Personal Assistant, Jane Martin has six Border Collies; Bunty, Leo, Darcy, Tizzy, Connie and Grace all incredibly intelligent and regular obedience competitors.
+Our Managing Director’s Personal Assistant, Jane Martin has six Border Collies; Bunty, Leo, Darcy, Tizzy, Connie and Grace and they are all incredibly intelligent and regular obedience competitors.
 Jane and Darcy have won their way up to the top open class in the country.
-So we think Jane and her pack are perfect for the job!
+So we think Jane and her pack are a perfect source of dog training tips to help you get started!

 Jane’s top tip: “Training is a great way of improving your bond with your dog.
 Whether you want to compete in some kind of sport or be able to shake hands for a biscuit, the act of teaching is a positive interaction between you and your beloved dog.
 It takes you away from the stresses and strains of modern-day life and can improve your dog’s mental health too.”
 Jane trains her pack with positive rewards and play-based methods, this sounds a bit daunting if you haven’t done this sort of thing before, but it’s key to remember to have fun with your dog whilst shaping their behaviour.